Building a serverless application with Go, Google Cloud Run and Firebase

 docker-compose up

-After downloading all JS and Go dependencies, you should see a message with the frontend address:
+After downloading all JavaScript and Go dependencies, you should see a message with the frontend address:

 web_1 | $ vue-cli-service serve